-Working with aluminum nipples shouldn’t inspire fear.
-A couple tips go a long way towards avoiding problems.
+Working with aluminum nipples shouldn’t inspire fear — in fact you may find aluminum nipples turn more smoothly.
+How do pros work with aluminum?
 First, use liberal lubrication.
 When building in the first place, make sure threads are fully covered with oil or other spoke preparation compound.
-When making adjustments down the road, dribble a thin oil (e.g. Triflow) into the nipple and into the rim at the base of the nipple.
-Second, it’s best to use a 4-sided spoke wrench to avoid deforming aluminum nipples.
+When making adjustments down the road, dribble a thin oil into the nipple and into the rim at the base of the nipple.
+Second, avoid stressing aluminum nipples by using a 4-sided spoke wrench (e.g. Park Tool SW-40).
 Compared to a regular 3-sided wrench, a better tool distributes forces more evenly.
-The Park Tool SW-40 is an example of a 4-sided spoke wrench that is a lightweight and inexpensive.
+If your nipple has a secondary hex interface on the rear, that’s a very safe way of applying torque.

 Find the right nipples for your wheels in the shop.